Employment

 JOB DESCRIPTION

 Early Childhood Associate Teachers are responsible for working with the Head Teacher in overseeing the experiences of students in their classroom.
-While there are broad guidelines for curriculum, given the ages and developmental levels of the students, teachers are given significant latitude to adapt the curriculum to meet the needs of their particular students.
+While there are broad guidelines for the curriculum, given the ages and developmental levels of the students, teachers are given significant latitude to adapt the curriculum to meet the needs of their particular students.

 The duties of an Associate Classroom teacher include: